thorsten/phpMyFAQ/documentation/documentation.md

 **1.2. <a id="1.2"></a>Support**

-If you should run into any problems using phpMyFAQ check out our support forums at [forum.phpmyfaq.de][67].
-There is no support for free by phone or email, please refrain from calling or mailing us.
+If you should run into any problems using phpMyFAQ check out our support forums at [forum.phpmyfaq.de](http://forum.phpmyfaq.de).
+You can also use our Twitter account [@phpMyFAQ](https://twitter.com/phpMyFAQ/) to ask us short question if they fit into 140 characters.
+There is no free support by phone or email, please refrain from calling or mailing us.

 The phpMyFAQ team offers the following paid services:

 *   Customizing
 *   Support

-If you're interested, just take a look at our [support page][68].
+If you're interested, just take a look at our [support page](http://www.phpmyfaq.de/support.php).

 [back to top][64]